 Big business consultancies like McKinsey don’t even hire business graduates anymore, they hire from universities of technology like MIT or TU Delft.
 Business graduates have a severe lack of hard skills like math and programming.
 On the other hand, engineers are generally the worst at marketing and selling their inventions.
 But I’d say focus on getting that hard skill first, then add some business juice to it which nowadays you can easily find on the internet!

 P.S.
-I wrote a book on building indie startups called MAKE.
-And I'm on Twitter too if you'd like to follow more of my stories.
-I don't use email so tweet me your questions.
-Or you can see my list of posts.
+I'm on Twitter too if you'd like to follow more of my stories.
+And I wrote a book called MAKE about building startups without funding.
+See a list of my stories or contact me.
 To get an alert when I write a new blog post, you can subscribe below:

 Subscribing you...